FayasAhmed-98/url-shortener/README.md

 - The client interacts with the service through RESTful API endpoints.
 This can be a web interface, mobile application, or any other API consumer.

 2. API Server (Express.js)
-- **Role**: Acts as the primary gateway for handling HTTP requests.
+- **Role**:  Node.js with Express.js handles HTTP requests and serves API endpoints.
 It provides endpoints for:
 - Shortening a long URL (`POST /shorten`).
 - Redirecting a shortened URL to its original long URL (`GET /:short_url`).
 - **Why Express.js?**: It is lightweight, efficient, and well-suited for building REST APIs.